 Penne Pomodoro is my go to pasta dish when life gets hectic.
 This easy tomato basil pasta recipe features a simple homemade tomato sauce with fresh basil leaves tossed over penne pasta.
-Best of all, it comes together in about 20 minutes, just like this Casarecce with Pesto.
+Best of all, it comes together in about 20 minutes, just like my Baked Tortellini Alfredo, Ravioli Carbonara and Casarecce with Pesto.

 Pomodoro means “tomato” in Italian and pomodoro sauce is just a simple tomato basil sauce.
 The sauce cooks quickly so the natural flavors of the sweet tomatoes really shine in this easy pasta recipe.
 As with many classic Italian dishes, this simple tomato sauce comes together with only a handful of ingredients.
 Tomatoes, basil and pecorino romano cheese, blend naturally to create a delicious sauce.